cleskowsky/cleskowsky.github.io/_posts/2021-09-30-sending-email.md

 ---
 layout: post
-title:  "My Random Notes About Sending Email on the Internet"
+title:  "Sending Email on the Internet"
 ---

-Sending email is a dark art!
-You can't say with complete certainty whether an email service provider will accept a message you're trying to send even if you find a "status=sent" in your postfix log.
+This is a work in progress.
+Sending email reliably isn't an easy thing to do.
+These are some of my personal notes of things that have worked for me as well as some reference articles from other people who have also spent a lot of time working on this problem.

 * DNS
   * Reverse (PTR "pointer" records): A ptr record must be setup mapping an ip address to the email sending domain (hence the "reverse" dns part since dns usually takes a domain and returns 1 or more ip addresses).
 For AWS and Azure I can set this up myself but less progressive hosting providers may need a phone call and a special request